 This work is intended to mitigate hazards in open space areas by significantly reducing vegetation that fuels wildfires and the subsequent soil erosion and run-off of burned areas.

-2.0 BACKGROUND

 The City of Rocklin is located at the base of the Sierra Foothills just north of Interstate 80 and east of Highway 65 in Placer County.
 The City currently has a population of approximately 60,000 and covers 20 square miles.
 The Public Services department is responsible for the maintenance of five open space sites, totaling over 400 acres.

 The open space sites that are the subject of this RFP include: